thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+03/25/21 Daily data (under the /dailies/ folder) has been added for 3/24 and 3/23, note that some tweets will bleed into the following day due to different timezones captured.

 03/22/21 Daily data (under the /dailies/ folder) has been added for 3/22 and 3/21, note that some tweets will bleed into the following day due to different timezones captured.

 03/21/21 Version 54 of the dataset.
 Daily data has been added for 3/20, 3/19, and 3/18.